bibanon/bibanon/4chan---JLaw-Shitstorm.md

 ### What is going to happen to the Leaker?

 [The Feds have been mobilized](http://abcnews.go.com/Entertainment/fbi-addressing-massive-celebrity-photo-hack/story?id=25200140) to track down the leaker (extorting the IP from 4chan, probably), and is poised to use him as an informant to discover this secret nude-sharing ring.
+Let's hope this leaker used seven proxies.

 The leaker will probably get 10 years in prison maximum, [as previous prosecutions for leaks seem to imply.](http://www.wired.com/2011/10/nude-celeb-hacker-arrested/)